-- 4.113.
-The Oxford Cambridge Arc is located between Oxfordshire and Cambridgeshire taking in Northamptonshire, Bedfordshire and parts of Buckinghamshire. - 4.114.
-The Government and local partners, including local authorities, identify this area as being nationally significant and capable of delivering new development and investment in infrastructure. - 4.115.
-Following its response to the National Infrastructure Commission's report on the Arc in October 2018, the Government re-affirmed its long-term economic ambitions for the Arc in a joint declaration with local partners in a document in March 2019. - 4.116.
-The ambition is for up to one million high-quality new homes by 2050, to tackle the severe housing affordability issues faced by many, and unlock the Arc's full potential.
-East Northamptonshire District and North Northamptonshire are within the Arc and this SUE comprising new homes, new jobs and new infrastructure will contribute towards delivery of the ambition for the Arc.
+- 4.111.
+The Oxford Cambridge Arc is located between Oxfordshire and Cambridgeshire taking in Northamptonshire, Bedfordshire and parts of Buckinghamshire. - 4.112.
+The Government and local partners, including local authorities, identify this area as being nationally significant and capable of delivering new development and investment in infrastructure. - 4.113.
+Following its response to the National Infrastructure Commission's report on the Arc in October 2018, the Government re-affirmed its long-term economic ambitions for the Arc in a joint declaration with local partners in a document in March 2019. - 4.114.
+North Northamptonshire is within the Arc and this SUE comprising new homes, new jobs and new infrastructure will contribute towards delivery of the ambition for the Arc. - 4.115.
+Government has recently further affirmed commitment to the Oxford-Cambridge Area through an award of funding to a Pan Regional Partnership.
+The vision and objectives for this partnership have yet to be published.